 - Save them in a Cloud-based file storage/hosting service such as Dropbox.
 Create a SHARE hyperlink.
 Attach the Nomination Form to an email and include the SHARE hyperlink in the body of the email, and send everything to email@example.com.

-- If the image(s) are subject to any copyright or ownership, please also complete and submit the Permission to Use Graphical Image form.
+- If the image(s) is subject to any copyright or ownership, please also complete and submit the Permission to Use Graphical Image form.

 Finally, create an email addressed to firstname.lastname@example.org and include "Nomination for Unsung Heroes Award" in the Subject line of your email.
 Attach the nomination form, any supplemental pages as mentioned before, and the image files (or include the Cloud storage SHARE link).

 Winners will be notified in advance of the award date.
 A winner does not need to be present to win.
 Winners grant permission to The Genealogy Guys to post one or more images for The Genealogy Guys Blog (http://blog.genealogyguys.com) and to Vivid-Pix to post one or more images on their website

 Nominations received after the quarterly due date and those that do not win will be considered for future quarterly awards.